 Claims are settled once all due diligence is received from the customer.
 The policyholder is regularly contacted on outstanding requirements to ensure prompt settlement.
 Death claims follow the normal probate process and are settled accordingly.
 Other trading balances are settled in the normal course of business and usually settled within one month.
-Under the Solvency II valuation approach, payables in respect of claims settlement of £2,198k, payables arising out of reinsurance activities of £14,968k and other insurance payables of £1,888k are presented as other liabilities, whereas these balances are included in the technical liabilities under the presentational requirements of IFRS17.
+Under the Solvency II valuation approach, payables in respect of claims settlement of £1,676k, payables arising out of reinsurance activities of £12,210k and other insurance payables of £2,356k are presented as other liabilities, whereas these balances are included in the technical liabilities or offset against technical assets under the presentational requirements of IFRS17.